SimonF92/EVOS-Microscopy/README.md

 # EVOS-Microscopy uses a combination of scikit learn image library methodologies to classify dead or alive cells
-This can be used on any cell with any level of confluency
+This can be used on any cell with any level of confluency provided the cell is an adherent